jcppman/jcppman.github.io/src/contents/coding.md

 all the way up to the sky when you see it almost touching the ground.

-The idea jumped into my mind, a briliant idea that is so useless that nobody will ever try to implement it, so I can be the first one step on this borderland.
+The idea jumped into my mind, a briliant idea that is so useless that nobody will ever try to implement it, so I can be the first one steps on this borderland.
-We all know how our codes look like, we're familiar with the visual representation of codes, in all scales.
+We all know how our codes looks like, we're familiar with the visual representation of codes, in all scales.
 But how about the aural representation?

 **Click [here](http://jcppman.github.io/code-player/) to play** and come back here if you wanna know more.

+-- to be continue --